jeanmendescs/vehicles/README.md

 ## Content

 This application aims to list vehiclies.
 The client side was built with React and the server side was built with Node.Js and Express.
+Also, it was tested with React Testing Library (unit test) and Cypress (E2E test).
 The application database is MongoDB.

 ## Screenshots